-1. What is your win rate?
+What is your win rate?

-2. How much do you play?
+How much do you play?

 Another question to ask when addressing the larger question of whether or not you can make money playing poker is to consider just how much poker you're playing.

-A number of serious players who put in a lot of "volume" at the tables are able to increase their profit steadily even if their win rates are somewhat low.
-Most tend to consider cash games a more reliable way to make money at poker given the higher variance of poker tournaments.
+Many serious players who put in a lot of volume at the tables can increase their profit steadily even if their win rates are somewhat low.
+This is because they tend to play longer hours or multiple tables at once, sacrificing the rate at which they win for more overall profit.

 Games of different stakes attract differently skilled players.
 While the lowest stakes games almost always include the least-skilled and least-experienced, they attract strong players sometimes, too.
-Similarly, many of the best players can be found in the higher stakes games, but there also will inexperienced or poor players sometimes sitting around the table.
+Similarly, many of the best players can be found in the higher stake games, but there also will be inexperienced or poor players sometimes sitting around the table.

-But you also need to be practical about your own ability as a poker player and recognize when the competition is too tough to beat.
-As you move around and test out which stakes work for you, continue keeping accurate records and note at which stakes (for cash games) or buy-ins (for tournaments) you are winning most consistently, and where you are winning less or losing.
+That's one reason to be realistic about moving up in poker stakes — even if you're great and better than most in the games, you aren't going to win at the same rate you did at the lower stakes.
+But you also need to be honest about your ability as a poker player and recognize when the competition is too tough to beat.
+As you move around and test out which stakes work for you, continue keeping accurate records and notes at which stakes (for cash games) or buy-ins (for tournaments) you are winning most consistently and where you are winning less or losing.

 Sometimes you might find it hard to win in a lower stakes game than in one a notch or two above, simply because of your particular skill set and how well you respond to the styles and tendencies of others.
 More often, though, there will be a stakes "threshold" above which you might take shots now and then but probably shouldn't go regularly.